A letter of credit (LOC) is a promise from a bank to make a payment after verifying that somebody meets certain

-It’s essential that the bank gets all of the details correct.
-The LOC will be a legally binding document, and these documents are interpreted literally.
-Again, the LOC is separate from the sales agreement, and it’s based on documents – not actions – so you can't assume that everything will work out if there’s an error (even a seemingly minor item like a typographical error); if the document isn’t perfect, it needs to be redone before anybody moves forward.
+Details matter: It’s essential that the bank gets all of the details correct.
+The LOC is a legally binding document, and these documents are interpreted exactly as written.
+Again, the LOC is separate from the sales agreement, and it’s based on documents—not actions performed—so you can't assume that everything will work out if there’s an error in the LOC.
+Even a seemingly minor item, like a typographical error, can cause problems.
+If the document isn’t perfect, it needs to be corrected before anybody moves forward.

-When the bank issues the LOC, the bank will have made a promise, and the bank will be responsible for sending money (that’s what makes a letter of credit so safe for sellers—the fact that the bank takes responsibility for payment.
-Because of that, the bank needs to be confident that the buyer can actually come up with the money.
-At this point, the buyer may have to deposit funds with the bank, or the bank might offer a loan to the buyer as part of the LOC.
+Funding: When the bank issues the LOC, the bank makes a promise, and the bank is responsible for sending money.
+That’s what makes a letter of credit so safe for sellers—the fact that the bank takes responsibility for payment.
+Because of that, the bank needs to be confident that the buyer can fund the payment.
+Before the bank issues the LOC, the buyer may have to deposit funds with the bank, or the bank might arrange financing for the buyer as part of the LOC.

-After issuing the LOC, the bank sends it to the seller’s bank.
-This is typically a bank in the seller’s country – presumably a bank that the seller already has a relationship with.
-There may be several banks in between acting as intermediaries, but we’ve left them out for simplicity.
+Banks and intermediaries: After issuing the LOC, the bank sends it to the seller’s bank.
+That bank is typically located in the seller’s country and is likely a bank that the seller already has a relationship with.
+There may be several banks in between acting as intermediaries, but those are left out for simplicity.

-The seller’s bank will review the LOC and forward it to the seller.
-At this point, the seller should review the LOC to ensure that it matches what she agreed to do and that she is capable of meeting the requirements of the LOC.
+Seller review: The seller’s bank reviews the LOC and forwards it to the seller.
+At that point, the seller must review the LOC to ensure that it matches what she agreed to do and that she is capable of meeting the requirements of the LOC.
 She should also decide if she is comfortable trusting the issuing bank and any other banks involved.

 If everything is acceptable, the seller can move to the next step: produce and ship goods.

 Sending Goods and Documents

-To get paid with a letter of credit (LOC), the seller will need to meet the requirements specified in the LOC.
-Among other things, that generally means:
+To receive payment with a LOC, the seller must satisfy the requirements specified in the LOC.
+Among other things, that usually means: